layer5io/istio-service-mesh-workshop/lab-8/README.md

         subset: v1
 ```

-Now we login to `/productpage` as user `jason` and observe that the page loads without any new delays but because of the induced fault between services the reviews section will show `product ratings not available`.
+Now we login to `/productpage` as user `jason` and observe that the page loads without any new delays but because of the induced fault between services the reviews section will show:

+ `Ratings service is currently unavailable`.

 If you logout or login as a different user, the page should load normally without any errors.